Cinnamon-bellied Saltator

 Cinnamon-bellied Saltator, Saltator grandis vigorsii.
 Photographs taken within a residential community in Alamos, Sonora, February 2018 and November 2018.
 Photographs and identification courtesy of David F. Smith, Alamos, Sonora.

-The Cinnamon-bellied Saltator is gray above and grayish or buff below with a strong whitish eyebrow and black malar stripes that boarder a white throat.
+The Cinnamon-bellied Saltator has an average length of 22 cm (8.7 inches) to 24 cm (9.4 inches), and sexes do not differ in size.
+They are grey above and grayish or buff below with a strong whitish eyebrow and black malar stripes that border a white throat.
 Their bill is blackish, with some brown to gray-brown, and their legs and feet are black to lead gray.
+The beak is thick and conical, typical of saltators, and is well-adapted for cracking seeds and fruits, its primary diet.
+This species is sexually monomorphic, meaning that males and females look similar and are similar-sized.
+The female’s colors may be slightly duller.

-The Cinnamon-bellied Saltator is a non-migratory year-round resident of all coastal regions of both the Atlantic Slope and the Pacific Slope with the exception of being absent from Tamaulipas on the Atlantic Slope, and northern Sonora on the Pacific Slope.
+The Cinnamon-bellied Saltator is a non-migratory and year-round resident of all coastal regions of both the Atlantic Slope and the Pacific Slope of Mexico but is absent from Tamaulipas on the Atlantic Slope, and northern Sonora on the Pacific Slope.
 The vigorsii subspecies is found in Northwest Mexico in southern Sonora, Sinaloa, western Durango, Nayarit, and northern coastal Jalisco.
+Other countries that the Cinnamon-bellied Saltator inhabits include Guatemala, Belize, Honduras, and Nicaragua.

 From a conservation perspective the Cinnamon-bellied Saltator is currently considered to be of Least Concern with stable, widely distributed populations.
-Their populations have been expanding in some areas which has been attributed to human habitation.
+Their populations have been expanding in some areas, which has been attributed to human habitation.
+Its adaptability to different habitats has benefitted populations in many areas where human populations are also expanding.